Josephat Karanja

 He had a reputation as a no-nonsense leader and administrator who would not entertain any margin for error.
 He managed the university with an iron fist, and was politically very savvy.
 As a result, he was liked and loathed by many.
-He was described in some quarters as brilliant, dedicated, but aloof and not in touch in others.
+He was described in some quarters as brilliant, dedicated, but aloof and out-of-touch in others.
 Many accused him and former Attorney General Charles Njonjo of being too westernised and out-of-touch with the common African population.
 This was possibly because most foreign-educated and wealthy people had more interaction with rich, white individuals who were remnants of the colonial era's powerful establishments.
 But, unlike the former Attorney General Charles Njonjo, Karanja delegated and empowered those below him to take charge.
 Karanja fiercely guarded the independence of the university, and had the ability to get things done.

 In 1993 he was arrested by representatives of the government of President Moi (his former boss), and arraigned in court on charges that he was inciting the public against the government.
 The charges were bogus since, at the time, he was in frail health and could barely attend parliamentary sessions.
 The government's heightened paranoia during this time was such that they intimidated those who even thought of challenging the president's government policies.
 Many opposition politicians were detained without trial, and had their wealth and tax status investigated.
 Some died in mysterious 'car accidents'.
 The 1993 arrests of Karanja and others were condemned by many foreign governments including the US, Britain, Germany and Australia.
 A few weeks later, charges against the arrestees were all dropped for 'lack of evidence'.
 Many believe President Moi to have caved in to foreign pressure over the incident.

 Karanja received a PhD in history from Princeton University in 1962 after completing a doctoral dissertation titled "United States attitude and policy toward the international African Association, 1876–1886."